 Guidelines for handling Bomb threats in Hotels and Resorts

-When a hotel receives a bomb threat, the primary concern must be always be the safety of the guests and staffs.
+When a hotel receives a bomb threat, the primary concern must always be the safety of the guests and staff.
 It is required to have a bomb threat response policy to ensure the maximum margin of safety.

-In the event of a bomb threat and an evacuation is initiated, the exit routes and assembly areas should be searched prior to vacating the premises.
+In the event of a bomb threat and an evacuation is initiated, the exit routes and assembly areas should be searched before vacating the premises.
 All hotel guests and staff should not be allowed to re-occupy the building and resume normal activities until a search has been conducted.

-All hotels should prepare a emergency or contingency plan with logical and chronological steps to handle these situations.
+All hotels should prepare an emergency or contingency plan with logical and chronological steps to handle these situations.

-Handling Bomb threat by Front office staffs - As bomb threats are often received by phone, the person receiving the call should be prepared to obtain the below information: ( It would be ideal to prepare a checklist with the following points and kept on an area which is easily accessible by the staffs during such emergency )
+Handling Bomb threat by Front office staff – As bomb threats are often received by phone, the person receiving the call should be prepared to obtain the below information: ( It would be ideal to prepare a checklist with the following points and keep on an area which is easily accessible by the staffs during such emergency )

-Callers telephone number. ( If the hotel is having a operator board which displays the callers telephone number).
+- Caller telephone number. ( If the hotel has an operator board that displays the caller’s telephone number).

 The Person who receives the threatening call should be prepared to ask the following questions if the caller did not mention the same.

-Following actions to be take by the hotel management team:
+The following actions are to be taken by the hotel management team:

-Call up urgent meeting with all HOD's on the designated area to start the emergency response plan.
+- Call up an urgent meeting with all HODs in the designated area to start the emergency response plan.

-The person who attended the call should be available to give detailed explanation about the call upon request from Police.
+- The person who attended the call should be available to give a detailed explanation about the call upon request from the Police.

 Actions to be taken after a suspicious object has been found.
 When an unidentified object or package is found, the finder must not attempt to move or handle it.
 Notify the designated emergency response room and give the below details:

-Endeavour to establish ownership of the object.
-There are been issues like legitimate property has been left behind in error by innocent persons prior to the bomb threat being received.
+- Endeavor to establish ownership of the object.
+There are been issues like legitimate property has been left behind in error by innocent persons before the bomb threat was received.

-Continue the search procedure, until all areas have reported to the designated emergency response room as there will be more than one unidentified objects.
+- Continue the search procedure, until all areas have been reported to the designated emergency response room as there will be more than one unidentified object.